sa-mw-dach/podium/README.md

 [Podium Introduction Video and Demo](https://youtu.be/ZqHwEURHfJY)

 An instance of podium will deploy all components and configure a dashboard so all team and non-team members can interact immediately as well as effectively.
+Onboarding a new team member is self explanatory.

 ![](docs/images/podium_demo.PNG)